 There are also other toolkits that you can use on Backupper.
 This makes it one of the best computer backup software ever available.
 The tools are:

 Choosing a cloud backup service should not be a problem.
 This article discussed three of the best cloud backup services and their main features.
 It also highlighted the various risks that come with cloud backup services.
-It also showed a credible alternative, which is Backupper that can replace or augment cloud backup services.
+It also showed a credible alternative, which is Backupper which can replace or augment cloud backup services.
 The article explained the various features of Backupper and why it is useful to you.
 You can go through the article to find out more about these topics.